KaitlynKeil/OlinSnapshot/README.md

 # OlinSnapshot
-Takes emails from the HelpMe and CarpeDiem email lists at Olin College and presents them in an interactive UI
+Takes emails from the HelpMe and CarpeDiem email lists at Olin College, scrapes and sorts them, and presents them in an interactive UI

 You can find the results at https://olin-snapshot.herokuapp.com/.